Tips & Tricks

 Introduction

-CLion is a relatively new IDE for C/C++, based on very popular IntelliJ Platform, and hopefully it inherits most of the nice features of IntelliJ IDEA like code highlighting, autocompletion, refactoring, and analysis.
-Although CLion in its current state is not targeted at embedded development, it’s still possible to use it for this purpose.
-Embedded programming here means no operating systems, clipboards or other processes.
+CLion is a relatively new IDE for C/C++, based on the very popular IntelliJ Platform, and it inherits most of the nice features of IntelliJ IDEA like code highlighting, autocompletion, refactoring, and analysis.
+Although CLion in its current state is not targeting embedded development, it’s still possible to use it for this purpose.
+Embedded programming here means no operating systems, clipboards, or other processes.

-One of the most popular microcontrollers (MCU) nowadays is a huge family of ARM Cortex-M compatible processors, based on the 16/32bit ARM kernels, but made by different companies.
-Many of them are quite powerful and at the same time cheap and relatively easy-to-program.
+One of the most popular microcontrollers (MCU) is a huge family of ARM Cortex-M compatible processors, based on the 16/32-bit ARM kernels, but made by different companies.
+Many of them are quite powerful and at the same time cheap and relatively easy to program.
 Let’s try to program something for one of them with CLion.

 Hardware, or how to run programs

-The main difference between desktop and embedded programming is how to run or debug the program.
-In case of desktop, the program is just run directly or under dbg for debugging.
+The main difference between desktop programming and embedded programming is how programs are run and how they are debugged.
+In the case of desktop, the program is just run directly or under dbg for debugging.

-In case of embedded, the program (firmware) should be downloaded into the target chip, and then run (in most cases the MCU is just reset after download).
-This could be done through the bootloader (USB, UART, I2C, SPI, OTA etc.) or through the hardware JTAG probe.
-To debug firmware, JTAG probe is required as well as remote dbg support for it.
-It case of ST development boards (both EVAL, Discovery or NUCLEO series), there are on-board ST-link compatible JTAGs.
-CLion has dbg support, but unfortunately there is no support for remote dbg, and it is not possible to use CLion’s internal debugger for any embedded development yet (please vote).
+In the case of embedded, the program (firmware) should be downloaded into the target chip and then run (in most cases the MCU is just reset after download).
+This could be done through the bootloader (USB, UART, I2C, SPI, OTA, etc.) or through the hardware JTAG probe.
+To debug firmware, JTAG probe and remote dbg support for it are required.
+It the case of ST development boards (EVAL, Discovery, or NUCLEO series), there are on-board ST-link compatible JTAGs.
+CLion has dbg support, but unfortunately there is no support for remote dbg, and it is not possible to use CLion’s internal debugger for any embedded development yet (please vote!).

 Luckily, there is a company called Segger that produces its own JTAGs and a debugger on top of that.
 Now it’s possible to upgrade onboard ST-Link debugger to full-featured J-Link debug probe.
 Note that the upgrade license allows you to use this upgrade for ST evaluation boards only; production use is prohibited.